 No worries, as this tart is rustic.
 Just layer up another sheet on top after you apply a little butter and cinnamon and sugar mixture, and no one will ever know.

 More Delicious Summer Dessert Ideas

 - 12 sheets phyllo pastry dough (filo) thawed

-- 8 tbsp butter or olive oil
+- 8 tablespoon butter or olive oil

 - ⅓ cup granulated sugar or sugar alternative of choice